 - National Treasure, The Mummy (treasure seekers)

-- The Men Who Stare at Goats, by Jon Ronson (historical attempts by the US army and CIA to harness mind control)
+- The Men Who Stare at Goats, by Jon Ronson (bonkers CIA mind control experiments)

 Picture credit: Daniel Öberg